ppkantorski/Ultrahand-Overlay/README.md

 [![Ultrahand Logo](.pics/banner.gif)](https://gbatemp.net/threads/ultrahand-overlay-the-fully-craft-able-overlay-executor.633560/)

-Ultrahand Overlay is an overlay menu ecosystem built from the ground up on [libultrahand](https://github.com/ppkantorski/libultrahand) (an expanded fork of [libtesla](https://github.com/WerWolv/libtesla)) that provides powerful C/C++ commands through its own custom interpretive [programming language](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Command-Reference) (similar to Shell/BASH).
-It is a versatile tool that enables users to create and share custom command-based packages, providing enhanced functionality for managing settings, files and directories on your Nintendo Switch.
+Ultrahand Overlay is a fully scriptable overlay menu ecosystem for the Nintendo Switch, built from the ground up on [libultrahand](https://github.com/ppkantorski/libultrahand) (an expanded fork of [libtesla](https://github.com/WerWolv/libtesla)).
+It runs as a system overlay — accessible instantly via hotkey from **any game or application without closing it** — and provides a powerful custom interpretive [command language](https://github.com/ppkantorski/Ultrahand-Overlay/wiki/Command-Reference) (similar to Shell/BASH) for managing files, configurations, and system settings directly on your Nintendo Switch.

-With Ultrahand, you have the flexibility to customize and shape your file management system according to your needs, empowering you with greater control over your system configurations.
+**For users**, Ultrahand is a feature-rich overlay hub: launch and manage other overlays, install and run community packages, control volume and backlight, trigger reboots, and get real-time feedback on downloads and file operations — all without leaving your game.
+It is a full drop-in replacement for Tesla Menu, so every existing Tesla overlay (`.ovl`) works without modification.

+**For package authors**, Ultrahand exposes a rich scripting environment: copy, move, delete, download, and unzip files; patch INI, JSON, and binary files; convert mods; trigger notifications; run hardware-conditional commands; and control virtually every aspect of the UI with a simple INI-based syntax.
+Packages can be shared and installed from the community library at [Ultrahand Packages](https://github.com/ppkantorski/Ultrahand-Packages).

 ## Screenshots
 ![Slideshow](.pics/slideshow.gif)